- Watercraft decontamination is a free service provided by the Hubbard County Environmental Services Department.

-- The Hubbard County AIS Decontamination Station will not have regular hours for 2018 but will be available instead for 7 days a week by calling ahead for an appointment.
-The opening date is the same as the fishing opener and closing date mid-Sept.
-For the on-call service make an appointment: Call 218-252-6738
+- The Hubbard County FREE AIS Decontamination Station is available 7 days a week by calling ahead for an appointment.
+Open May – Sept (exact open / close dates vary).
+For the free on-call service, make an appointment;

-- Link to: Hubbard County Watercraft Decontamination Flyer (2018)
+- Link to: Current Hubbard County Watercraft Decontamination Flyers

 Help Stop Aquatic Hitchhikers

 If you are a boater, angler, water-skier, sailor, jet ski user, canoeist, etc. - there are some important things you can do to prevent the transport of harmful invasive species from one lake or river to another.
 In Minnesota it is illegal to transport aquatic invasive species.

 - Inspect and remove aquatic plants and animals before entering/leaving access and drain water before leaving access.

 - Dispose of unwanted live bait in the trash, not in the water or on land, then spray, rinse or dry boats.

 - Learn to Identify Aquatic Invasive Species.
 (Zebra mussels, Spiny waterfleas, and Invasive plants such as Purple loosestrife)